anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Imagination is the highest kite one can fly.
+Quote: A ruffled mind makes a restless pillow.

-By: Lauren Bacall
+By: Charlotte Brontë